max-leuthaeuser/RobolabSim/package/solution/README.markdown

 Follow these steps to get started:

-2. For Windows only: Download and install [Visual Studio 2013](http://www.microsoft.com/de-de/download/details.aspx?id=40787) and install it.
+2. For Windows only: Download and install [Visual Studio 2013](http://www.microsoft.com/de-de/download/details.aspx?id=40787).
+Or Download, install [Cygwin](http://cygwin.com/install.html) and add the `cygwin/bin` folder to your Path variable.

 3. Git-clone this repository.